HEYROCKME/randomUserGen/README.md

 # randomUserGen

-Simple vue.js app from CDN
+Simple vue.js app with CDN, as thought by Tarversy Media